The Borrin Foundation’s trust deed governs our grant-making. Our grants can fund work in the following areas:

 - retrospective grants – to cover spending incurred before an application

-- operating costs for business as usual.
+- service delivery or operating costs for business as usual.

 - University overheads